Pine Mountain Rock Climbing

 Fairly easy approach: 0.9 mi. on dirt road, 0.1 mile on trail and about 0.3 mi bushwhack

 Currently that 0.3 mi bushwhack, while not bad in terms of the degree of "brush-crashing", is still pretty obscure.
 (More on this in "Getting There".)
 With additional visits this may become more clear.

-Walk (or, I guess, biking is OK, as the sign says only "No Cars") the 0.9 mile to the Ledges Trail.
-Take this about 0.1 mile to a large boulder on the right with a dead birch tree trunk in front of it.
+There is VERY LIMITED parking in two or three one-car pullouts on the road ( which is a WMNF road leading to the private Horton Center) near the Ledges Trailhead.
+If you can’t park without being on the road please drive back to the parking on Dolly Copp Rd and walk back on the road.
+Take the Ledges Trail about 0.1 mile to a large boulder on the right with a dead birch tree trunk in front of it.
 [This is the 2nd or 3rd boulder you pass, but is the largest...perhaps in the near future there'll be a cairn on it or nearby.]

 Leave the trail here and contour around at the same level. (altimeter / altitude watch and/or GPS currently helpful) for about 0.3 mile that will feel like twice that.
 [With stopping, checking location, etc, figure 40-50 minutes your first time "in".]
 If you drop too low you might completely miss the cliff, so if anything "error high".
 You will cross a small but distinct drainage about 1/3 of the way to the slab, and then a larger (wider) but less distinct drainage about 2/3rds of the way there.
 Generally, the "path" seems reasonably clear as far as the first drainage [cuttings and very occasional green tape], and also reasonably clear from the 2nd drainage to the cliff (once you find it), but the territory between the drainages seems to be "no man's land".